-Obvious costs include expenditure for office equipment and recruitment, but there are also immaterial liabilities such as employee turnover and dissatisfaction.
-Translating these costs into figures clearly shows the actual value that HR has in terms of company costs.
+There are, of course, some obvious costs.
+These might include expenditure for office equipment and recruitment, but there are also immaterial liabilities such as employee turnover and dissatisfaction.
+Translating these costs into figures clearly shows the actual value that HR has in terms of overall company costs.

 High Fluctuation Rates